RichardBradley/liquibase.github.com/documentation/column.md

 # Column tag #

-The "column" tag is a tag that is re-used throughout the LiquiBase XML when column definitions and column information is needed.
+The "column" tag is a tag that is re-used throughout the Liquibase XML when column definitions and column information is needed.
 As a result, not all the attributes of column make sense in each context it is used in.